Can You Refinance a Home Equity Loan?

 - You want a larger loan so you can take as much cash out of your home as possible.

 If you do try to refinance your home equity loan, be prepared to provide financial documentation such as pay stubs, income tax returns, and documentation of asset values.
-For the best rates, you will also probably need a credit score of above 700 unless you are dealing with a credit union in which case you might get by with a slightly lower score.
+For the best rates, you will also probably need a credit score of above 700 unless you are dealing with a credit union, in which case you might get by with a slightly lower score.

 Many home equity loans have adjustable rates.
-In some cases, you may be able to refinance an adjustable-rate home equity loan can possibly be refinanced into a fixed-rate loan which might be preferable.
+In some cases, you may be able to refinance an adjustable-rate home equity loan into a fixed-rate loan, which might be preferable.
 Many homeowners prefer the certainty associated with fixed-rate loans as opposed to adjustable-rate (also called variable rate) loans.

 Another reason a homeowner might want to refinance a home equity loan is to reduce or extend the term of the loan.
-Reducing the term of the home equity loan would help the homeowner build up equity in the home.
-Increasing the term of the loan would be helpful if the homeowner needed to have the payments on the loan lowered.
+Reducing the term of the home equity loan would help build up equity in the home.
+Increasing the term of the loan, on the other hand, would be helpful if the homeowner needed to lower their monthly payment.

-A cash-out home equity loan is when you refinance an existing loan with another because you want to take as much cash out of the home as possible.
+Finally, a cash-out home equity loan allows you to refinance an existing loan with another because you want to take as much cash out of the home as possible.
 This is a risky move that should be undertaken with caution, since it reduces your equity.

 Refinancing the First Mortgage With a Home Equity Loan

-If you obtained your first mortgage, as well as your current home equity loan or line of credit when interest rates were high, and then they dropped, you have the perfect scenario for refinancing with a new home equity loan.
-Some lending institutions will lend up to 95 percent of the value of your home as long as you have a high credit score, so be sure you can afford the payment.
-The terms of these loans range from 10-30 years.
-Private mortgage insurance is not usually required.
+If you obtained your first mortgage and your home equity loan or HELOC when interest rates were high, and then they dropped, you have the perfect scenario for refinancing with a new home equity loan.
+Some lending institutions will lend up to 95% of the value of your home as long as you have a high credit score, so be sure you can afford the payment.
+The terms of these loans range from five to 20 years, and they usually do not require private mortgage insurance.